 Negotiations mainly stalled until 2015, when the OSCE’s Swiss-Serbian (2015), German (2016) and Austrian (2017) Chairmanships helped develop solutions to address some of the practical problems faced by the two sides.
 As a result, the parties agreed on a series of Confidence building measures including reopening a bridge between the two sides which had remained closed since the 1992 fighting, providing Moldova’s apostilisation on diplomas issued by educational institutions from the Transnistrian region, allowing Moldova’s Latin-script schools based in Transnistria to continue functioning, allowing Moldovan farmers access to farmland in Transnistria as part of collective farms, as well as facilitating mobile and landline telecommunications between the two sides.
 Under Italy’s 2018 OSCE Presidency, an agreement was also signed to issue neutral license plates for vehicles registered in Transnistrian, which would enable them to travel internationally.
 The issues of criminal cases against officials from each side and freedom of movement continue to remain on the agenda for discussion.

-HD initially became involved in Moldova in December 2016 and has since established a high-level dialogue process between representatives from the political elites in Moldova and Transnistria, the first initiative of this kind in over 15 years.
+HD initially became involved in Moldova in December 2016 and has since established a regular high-level dialogue process between high-level representatives from the Parliament of Moldova and the Supreme Soviet of Transnistria, the first initiative of this kind in over 15 years.
+This informal dialogue process, known as the Geneva Framework, seeks to create prerequisites for the restoration of a permanent dialogue between the two institutions in support of the official negotiation process led by the OSCE.

 There currently exists few, if any, sustainable channels for dialogue between the two sides that could lead to lasting practical solutions.
 HD’s work has thus sought to provide such a channel for dialogue between the conflict parties, offering top-level representatives an informal space to brainstorm creative ideas and offer solutions to issues that may stall, or be too publicly politicized in, the formal OSCE-led negotiation process, thus indirectly contributing to the latter.